AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-web.md

 >[!NOTE]
 >
->Most AEM Forms service operations have a MTOM quick start.
+>Most AEM Forms service operations have an MTOM quick start.
 You can view these quick starts in a service's corresponding quick start section.
 For example, to see the Output quick start section, see [Output Service API Quick Starts](/help/forms/developing/output-service-java-api-quick.md#output-service-java-api-quick-start-soap).

 **See also**